tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 problems.

-A structured program with more than seven global variables is trouble, and if many objects in your program are effectivelly messy structured programs, you are in serious trouble indeed.
-At a high level you are doing Object Oriented Programming but at a low level you are right back in the 1970's struggling to deal with one confusing program after the next.
+A structured program with more than seven global variables is trouble, and if many objects in your program are effectively messy structured programs, you are in serious trouble indeed.
+At a high level you are doing Object Oriented Programming but at a low level you are right back in the 1970s struggling to deal with one confusing program after the next.

 How do we save this sinking ship?
 We save it by actively and aggressively